Lazarus and The Rich Man

 Mt 5:26 Verily I say unto thee, Thou shalt by no means come out thence, till thou hast paid the uttermost farthing.

 In Mark 4:34, scripture tells us that Jesus always spoke in parables and then told the Disciples what He meant when they were alone.
-He said that He veiled things in a parable when speaking to unbelievers.
+He said that He veiled things in a parable when He was speaking to unbelievers.

 Jesus said that He spoke in parables so that unbelievers would not understand the truth of the message, Mk 4:11-12.